 I am always keen to experiment with and perform new repertoire so please let me know about anything you have written for alto voice (E3 -- F5), solo or with tape, piano etc.!

-Joanna also has experience typesetting scores in Sibelius, teaching composition (particular experience with younger children), and tutoring music theory.
+Joanna also has experience typesetting scores in Sibelius, teaching composition (particular experience with younger children), and tutoring music theory and school subjects.

 photo © Ruari Paterson-Achenbach